-- If we combine tasks that don't require many cognitive demands, we can do it! - Select one line -get centered play shake it off repeat 5/7 times. - Plan, play, reflect.
-This is better than having general goals. - Prepare with detail and intention so you can be free to perform. - Articulate what you want out loud more deliberately -then write it down. - Choreograph a mental routine create a clean script in your mind. - Slower improvements today are evidence of more improvement tomorrow. - Focus with concentrated energy, not effort. - What is your emotional content in the phrases? - Do you have a subtext? - Practice subdividing for muscles to fire optimally. - Think about life being in every note and life within the long notes. - If you concentrate on the rhythm, it brings you into the present, out of the past and future, where anxiety looms. - Find permanent solutions to fewer problems at a time. - Blocked versus random practice.
+- We can do it if we combine tasks that don't require many cognitive demands! - Select one line -get centered play shake it off repeat 5/7 times. - Plan, play, reflect.
+This is better than having general goals. - Prepare with detail and intention so you can be free to perform. - Articulate what you want out loud more deliberately then write it down. - Choreograph a mental routine create a clean script in your mind. - Slower improvements today are evidence of more improvement tomorrow. - Focus with concentrated energy, not effort. - What is your emotional content in the phrases? - Do you have a subtext? - Practice subdividing for muscles to fire optimally. - Think about life being in every note and life within the long notes. - Concentrating on the rhythm brings you into the present, out of the past and future, where anxiety looms. - Find permanent solutions to fewer problems at a time. - Blocked versus random practice.
 Find what works best for you! - Memorize and practice text delivery. - Warm up, practice, and record. - Cultivate flexibility, not rigidity.